tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 !jupyter labextension install wit-widget
 !jupyter labextension install @jupyter-widgets/jupyterlab-manager
 ```
-For TensorFlow GPU support, use the witwidget-gpu package instead of witwidget.
+For TensorFlow GPU support, use the `witwidget-gpu` package instead of `witwidget`.
-Note that you may need to run "!sudo jupyter labextension install..." commands depending on your notebook setup.
+Note that you may need to run `!sudo jupyter labextension ...` commands depending on your notebook setup.

 Use of WIT after installation is the same as with the other notebook installations.